igoramadas/expresser/README.md

 Please note that Expresser won't keep the main and backup database in sync!
 If you wish to keep them in sync you'll have to implement this feature yourself - we suggest using background workers at http://iron.io.

+If the `Settings.App.paas` setting is enabled, the Database module will automatically figure out the connection details for the following MongoDB services: AppFog, MongoLab, MongoHQ.

 ### Firewall
 *   Automatic protection against SQLi, CSS and LFI attacks.
 *   Automatic IP blacklisting.